fuzziqersoftware/resource_dasm/README.md

 Most of the decoder implementations in resource_dasm are based on reverse-engineering existing software and pawing through the dregs of old documentation, so some rarer types of resources probably won't work yet.
 However, I want this project to be as complete as possible, so if you have a resource that you think should be decodable but resource_dasm can't decode it, send it to me (perhaps by attaching to a GitHub issue) and I'll try my best to make resource_dasm understand it.

+#### Compressed resources

-resource_dasm attempts to transparently decompress resources that are marked by the resource manager as compressed.
-This is done by executing 68K or PowerPC code contained in a dcmp or ncmp resource, either contained in the same file as the compressed resource or in the System file.
-Decompression therefore depends on embedded 68K and PowerPC emulators that don't (yet) implement the entire CPU, so they may fail on some esoteric resources or decompressors.
-All four 68K decompressors built into the Mac OS System file (and included with resource_dasm) should work properly, as well as Ben Mickaelian's self-modifying decompressor that was used in some After Dark modules and a fairly simple decompressor that may have originally been part of FutureBASIC.
-There are probably other decompressors out there that I haven't seen; if you see "warning: failed to decompress resource" when using resource_dasm, please send me the .bin file that caused the failure and all the dcmp and ncmp resources from the same file.
+resource_dasm transparently decompresses resources that are marked by the resource manager as compressed.

+The resource manager compression scheme was never officially documented by Apple or made public, so the implementation of these decompressors is based on guesswork and reverse-engineering ResEdit and other classic Mac OS code.
+In summary, resources are decompressed by executing 68K or PowerPC code from a dcmp or ncmp resource, which is either contained in the same file as the compressed resource or in the System file.
+There are two different formats of compressed resources and two corresponding formats of 68K decompressors; resource_dasm implements support for both formats.

+resource_dasm has built-in emulators to run decompressors, but these emulators don't (yet) implement the entire CPU and will fail if a decompressor contains rare opcodes.
+All four 68K decompressors built into the Mac OS System file (and included with resource_dasm) work properly, as well as Ben Mickaelian's self-modifying decompressor that was used in some After Dark modules and a fairly simple decompressor that may have originally been part of FutureBASIC.

+There are probably other decompressors out there that I haven't seen which may not work.
+If you see "warning: failed to decompress resource" when using resource_dasm, please create a GitHub issue and upload the exported compressed resource (.bin file) that caused the failure, and all the dcmp and ncmp resources from the same source file.

 ### Using resource_dasm as a library